dram/trealla/docs/FEATURES.md

 	:-dynamic(+Name/Arity,[notify]).

-The database will save to the transaction log asserted clauses that have first been declared with the *'persist'* modifier:
+The database will save to the transaction log asserted clauses that have first been declared with the *persist* modifier:

 	:-dynamic(+Name/Arity,[persist]).

-The alternative declaration with a *'storage'* modifier:
+The alternative declaration with a *storage* modifier:

 	:-dynamic(+Name/Arity,[storage]).

 means that all args from the second position on are stored in the transaction log only and not in memory.
 Instead a filepos into the log is held and the data is loaded on demand.
 In this way databases far larger than physical memory can be accessed, especially useful if blobs are stored (for example: you no longer need to store a name to an external file).
-The *'persist'* modifier is implied and doesn't need to be specified.
+The *persist* modifier is implied and doesn't need to be specified.

 To access the persistent database: